raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 The unary ampersand in Ruby
 ---

-A marshmallow toasting dragon slayer from Montréal [asked about the unary &.](http://lovehateubuntu.blogspot.com/2008/06/some-neat-things-in-ruby.html "Ubuntu: A Love/Hate Relationship: Some Neat Things in Ruby")
+A marshmallow toasting dragon slayer from Montr&eacute;al [asked about the unary &.](http://lovehateubuntu.blogspot.com/2008/06/some-neat-things-in-ruby.html "Ubuntu: A Love/Hate Relationship: Some Neat Things in Ruby")

 I like this question, because when I saw it, I realized immediately that although I've figured out how to use it to accomplish certain things, writing an answer serves the excellent purpose of forcing myself to learn more.